-Many children suffer without help.
-Approximately half to three-quarters do not receive mental health treatment or services.
-43.44 For children living in low-income households with limited English proficiency, unmet mental health needs are even greater.
-45
+Most children suffer without help.
+Approximately two-thirds do not receive mental health treatment or services.
+For children living in low-income households, unmet mental health needs are even greater, with the vast majority (upwards of 90 percent) not receiving treatment or services.